maluta/maluta.github.com/_posts/2013-12-16-things-todo-with-twitter-archive.markdown

         'source', 'text', 'retweeted_status_id', 'retweeted_status_user_id',
         'retweeted_status_timestamp', 'expanded_urls']

-With this information you can use you creativity to better "interpret" your tweets.
+With this information you can use your creativity to better "interpret" your tweets.
 Starting with [data visualization](http://en.wikipedia.org/wiki/Data_visualization) I choose an example using tag cloud (tags are usually single words, and the importance of each tag is shown with font size or color).
 Using [PyTagCloud](https://github.com/atizo/PyTagCloud) it's easy generate the word cloud.
 In order to consider the relevant data I excluded _articles_, _pronouns_,  _interjections_ and other common words like _"www"_, _"bi.ly"_, etc; an example on how to do this.

         re.sub("(www|the|a|we|ours|this|some|who|bit.ly)", " ", buffer)